 But of course, there could never be another Snow White nor Sleeping Beauty except the originals from the rich imagery of Disney.

-But in the case of the Philippine president, it is funny how local media made full take, nay a big fuss, of his missing important events in summits abroad he was supposed to attend.
+In the case of the Philippine president, it is funny how local media made full take, nay a big fuss, of his missing important events in summits abroad he was supposed to attend.

 It is always given the national government shoulders the hefty expenses for these trips.
 Obviously the company of officials, assistants and whoever came with the entourage get the most out of the free trip.